bpmolinari/nina/content/family/connole/_index.md

 (again shamelessly acquired from the web).
 Jack is an "agent", and Margaret a "spinster".
 They both reside at "Wilton House" (which
 [still exists](https://www.wiltonguesthouses.co.za/) as an upmarket guest house).

 On 20 February 1906 Margaret gave birth to a daughter.
-Tragically Margaret died six weeks later, of "puepural septicemia".
+Tragically Margaret died six weeks later, of "puerperal septicaemia".
 We have the
 [death record](MargaretCallawayDeath1906.jpg).

 Sometime in the next year John took the infant back to England, to make contact with Margaret's family.
 In September 1907 he married Gertrude May Callaway in Plymouth, Devonshire.
 Gertrude was Margaret's younger sister!
 They had nine children.